corritaylor/My-Coding-Journey/URL Shortener/README.md

-## Python URL Shortener
+# 🔗 Python URL Shortener (PyQt5)

-#### Execute in your code editor terminal.
-My favorite editor is VS Code!
-When you run this program in your terminal.<hr>

-Welcome! 👋
-In this tutorial, you’ll build a simple and modern URL shortener app using Python and PyQt5.
-By the end, you’ll have a clean-looking program where users can enter long URLs, turn them into short ones, and copy the result with a click.
+Create your own sleek, modern **URL shortener app** using Python and PyQt5!
+This project gives you a clean interface where users can paste long URLs, shorten them with one click, and copy the result instantly.

-It’s beginner-friendly, and you’ll learn how to mix Python code with a nice-looking interface.
-Let’s get into it!

 ---

-**Why Make a URL Shortener?**

-This is a fun and useful project that helps you practice your Python skills while building something practical.
-You’ll learn how to:

-- Use **PyQt5** to make a user-friendly app window
-- Use the **pyshorteners** library to create short URLs
-- Style the app using **CSS-like stylesheets**
-- Organize your code with **basic object-oriented programming (OOP)**

-Bonus: It’s great to add to your portfolio!
+## 🚀 What You’ll Build

+A beginner-friendly desktop app that combines functionality and design.
+By the end of this project, you’ll have:

+- A working URL shortener
+- A responsive, styled interface using PyQt5
+- A simple user experience: enter → shorten → copy → done!

 ---

+## 💡 Why Build This?

+This is a great project to strengthen your Python skills and build something you can actually use (or show off in your portfolio!).

+### You’ll Learn How To:

+- Build GUI apps with **PyQt5**
+- Use the **pyshorteners** library to create shortened URLs
+- Style your interface with **CSS-like stylesheets**
+- Use basic **Object-Oriented Programming (OOP)** to organize your code

+---

-**What You Should Know Before Starting**
+## 🧠 What You Should Know Before Starting

-You don’t need to be a Python pro—just knowing some basics will help a lot.
+You don’t need to be a Python expert!

-**Basic Skills:**
+Just be comfortable with:

 - Variables, functions, and loops
-- A little bit of object-oriented programming (classes and objects)
+- Basic understanding of classes and objects (OOP)

 ---

-**What You’ll Need**

-**Python Libraries:**

-We’ll use two main libraries:
+## 📦 What You’ll Need

+### Required Libraries:

-- `PyQt5` — for building the app interface
+- `PyQt5` — for building the graphical interface
-- `pyshorteners` — for shortening URLs
+- `pyshorteners` — to shorten URLs

-Install them with:
+### 📥 Install with:

 ```bash
 pip install pyqt5 pyshorteners